Leaders Right This Way

 Will my camper(s) have to wear a mask the entire time?

 Campers and staff will not be required to wear a mask the entire time.
 We will require everyone to have several masks with them at camp and will ask campers and staff to wear it when social distancing is not possible.
 This may occur at certain activities and when in transit indoors.
 For the most part camp allows for plenty of social distancing.
-Everyday will have periods of time that masks will be required and times when they will be optional.
+Every day will have periods of time that masks will be required and times when they will be optional.
+Due to our testing program, campers will not have to wear a mask when in their cabin.

 Will there be major changes this summer?

 Yes.
 This summer will be different than previous seasons but not unlike changes that have occurred in other areas of our lives such as school and sports.
-We will be using the CDC cohort model that has been outlined in previous versions of the state guidelines.
-In an effort to keep campers within their same cohort, many camp wide activities will be replaced by village wide activities.
+We will be using a cohort model that has been outlined in state guidelines.
+In an effort to keep campers within their same cohort, our program will shift to maximize the time being spent in cabin and village groups as opposed to camp wide events.

 Will there be an increase in cleaning and sanitization?